 Why do classical guitars not have fret markers?

 Classical guitars (as a rule) typically do not have fretboard markers.
 This is also the case for other stringed instruments used in classical music such as the Violin and Viola.

-Much like the debate on the position of fret markers, there is no proven reason why fret markers do not appear on classical guitars but it is possible that due to classical musicians being required to sight-read that they rarely look at the fretting hand and therefore don’t require fretboard markers, although many do feature side dots.
+Much like the debate on the position of fret markers, there is no ‘settled’ reason as to why fret markers do not appear on classical guitars but it is possible that due to classical musicians being required to sight-read, they rarely look at the fretting hand and therefore don’t require fretboard markers, although many do feature side dots.

 What are side dots?

 Side dots are just another point of reference for the fretting hand and are the only point of reference on the majority of classical guitars.
 You can see an example of them in the image of the classical guitar above.

 They are placed on the same frets as fretboard markers (if the guitar has fret markers) and provide a visual reference for looking down at the guitar’s neck, as the fretboard is more difficult to see when playing in a standing position.

 Fretboard inlay stickers are decals (decorative stickers) that can be applied to the fretboard (if your guitar doesn’t have fretboard markers) or you want to add some additional design elements to accompany your standard dot inlays.